Lupix111/FairCharm/README.md

 You'll also need some 3D printed parts so you're either gonna have to buy them OR ask a friend that got one.

+I'll post the .ino file soon, as of right now there's the template to customize the back and the front of the camera, you just need GIMP and some sort of idea on what to put there, after that it's only scissors, glue and...voilà!
+And there's the STL files for the body of the camera.